crashka/cm/notes/DESIGN_NOTES.rst

 To Do - Immediate/Active
 ------------------------

+* resolve issue with "." as person/ensemble name (WNED)
 * abstract entity_string parsing
    * map "replacement character" (\ufffd for WRTI; \xef\xbf\xbd for WMHT) to wildcard for matching
 * rationalize use of "entity" (as either relational table or name/proper noun)!!!